 Note: You can only edit, start or delete meetings you are the host of.

-Tap Contacts to list all your contacts and add new ones.
+Tap the Contacts tab to view a list of all your contacts and add new ones.

-- Contacts tab: Tap the contacts to see your options, such as start a one-on-one chat with them, start a meeting or phone call, and see their status and other information.
+- Contacts tab: View your contacts, and tap on a contact to start a one-on-one chat with them, start a meeting or phone call, or see their status and other information.

 - Channels tab: View a directory of your channels (used for group messaging).
 Starred channels appear at the top of the list.

-- Apps tab: View the list of apps you have connected, typically in the form of automated chatbots.
+- Bots tab: View the list of apps you have connected, typically in the form of automated chatbots.

 - Plus icon : Show options for contacts and channels.
 You can add a contact, create a contact group, create a channel, join a channel, or add an app from our Marketplace.

-Tap Settings to view meeting and chat settings.
+Tap the More tab to view meeting and chat settings.